 Are you living in chaos?
 Do you have a system for keeping things in order?

-You need a system for keeping yourself, your life and your home organized.
+You need a system for keeping yourself, your life, and your home organized.
 Chaos and clutter kill productivity.
-If you can’t think clearly or breath in your environment how do you expect to get anything done?
+If you can’t think clearly or breathe in your environment how do you expect to get anything done?